jithindmathew/project_euler/readme.md

 cargo bench -- <name>
 ```

-Go to `benches/benchmarks.rs` for more info on benchmark parameters.
+Refer `benches/benchmarks.rs` for more info on benchmark parameters.

 Benchmarking report is available at `target/criterion/report/`.
 Open `index.html` to view report.